mjbradvica/MediatorBuddy/README.md

 ### Failures

-If you application experiences a fault, you are still expected to return an Envelope.
+If your application experiences a fault, you are still expected to return an Envelope.

 > Throwing blanket exceptions is another form of a goto statement.
 If you "expected" something to happen, that does not qualify for an exception.